elucian/bee/syntax/overview.md

 ### Rule as function

-A rule with a single result can be used as a _function_;
+A pure rule with a single result can be used as a _function_;

 **pattern:**
 ```